-- The location of the Key Crossing shown on the Structure Plan may be varied by up to 40m. - 27.7.28.3 Within the Amenity Access Area Wide shown on the Structure Plan, development shall be consistent with the Amenity Access Area Wide Indicative Street Trees, Amenity Access Area Wide Part Plan, Amenity Access Area Wide Cross Section in the Structure Plan in 27.13.XX. - 27.7.28.3A Within the Amenity Access Area Narrow shown on the Structure Plan, the Amenity Access Area shall comprise the following: - Minimum overall width of 10m; - 2.4m minimum footpath; - 0.6m minimum buffer; - 3m minimum two-way cycleway; - one row of trees between the road carriageway and cycleway, with spacings to be consistent with the AAA - Wide long section; - space to accommodate a bus board and a lighting area.

-27.7.28.3B Any driveway or other vehicle access within the AAA - Wide or AAA - Narrow
+The location of the Key Crossing shown on the Structure Plan maybe varied by up to 40m.
+27.7.28.3 Within the Amenity Access Area - Wide shown on the Structure Plan, Discretion is development shall be consistent with the Amenity Access Area - Wide restricted to: Indicative Street Trees, Amenity Access Area - Wide - Part Plan, a.
+Integration Amenity Access Area - Wide - Cross Section in the Structure Plan in between, 27.13.XX. and passive surveillance 27.7.28.4 A. Within the Amenity Access Area - Narrow shown on the Structure Plan, the and-Amenity Access Area shall comprise the following: a.
+Minimum overall width of 10m; linkages; Consistency b.
+2.4m minimum footpath; ofc.
+0.6m minimum buffer; landscaping and d.
+3m minimum two-way cycleway; pathway treatments e. one row of trees between the road carriageway and cycleway, with spacings to be consistent with the AAA - Wide long section; throughout f. space to accommodate a bus board and a lighting area. the Amenity Area; Connectivity of any access or road.
+NC 27.7.28.5 27.7.28.3B Any driveway or other vehicle access within the AAA - Wide or AAA - Narrow